...

 Summary of requirements

 As demographics have changed, the industrial market has evolved to a global one, and as such, organizations reflect this evolution.
 Diversity can strengthen and improve an organization by bringing a different viewpoint, a new method, a fresh approach, a broadened awareness, and a cultural expansion to it.
 Customers have become more diverse, and having employees who can understand them can help make organizations successful.
 Therefore, diversity is more than an outgrowth of political correctness.
-In many cases, it has become a business—a competitive—requirement.
+In many cases, it has become a business—a competitive—necessity.

 Instead of wasting time, money, and effort responding to workplace members who feel they are discriminated against, organizations can be proactive and capitalize on the distinctions that individual employees bring to the competitive table.
-If quality employees feel undervalued, they may seek employment elsewhere, costing the organization in recruiting and hiring initiatives.
+If quality employees feel unwelcome and undervalued, they may seek employment elsewhere, costing the organization in recruiting and hiring initiatives.